 Preheat the oven to 350 degrees Fahrenheit.
 Place the tomatoes in a colander and wash and drain.
 (Notes: Roasting at a lower temperature for a longer time should cook the tomatoes without burning them.
 Only red cherry tomatoes were used to capture the essence of this variety and color of tomato.)

-Transfer the tomatoes to a baking dish, dress with olive oil, and season with salt and pepper.
+Transfer the tomatoes to a baking dish, such as Anchor Ovenware, dress with olive oil, and season with salt and pepper.
 Mix all the contents evenly and transfer the dish to the oven.

 Grating the Cheese, Heating the Pasta Water, and Mincing & Adding the Garlic